Municipalities

 Excursus on the Modelling Approach

-Absorption by existing municipalities: When a municipality is absorbed by a larger neighbor that already exists, all attributes of the closing municipality (population, land area, housing stock, etc.) transfer to the destination municipality.
-Any pipe that previously connected these two entities becomes hidden, as it formally becomes part of the destination municipality’s internal distribution network.
+1. Absorption by existing municipalities: When a municipality is absorbed by a larger neighbor that already exists, all attributes of the closing municipality transfer to the destination municipality.
+Any pipe that previously connected these two entities becomes hidden, as it formally becomes part of the destination municipality’s internal distribution network2.

-Clustering into new municipalities: When multiple municipalities close and cluster together to form a new entity, all their delivery points disappear and a new supply point emerges at the location of the newly formed municipality.
-The new municipality inherits all pipeline connections and attributes from the closing municipalities.
 This modelling approach mirrors real-world dynamics in densely populated countries like the Netherlands.
-When a new municipality forms through clustering, typically a new city center is established while former city centers become secondary neighborhoods.
+For example, when a new municipality forms through clustering, typically a new city center is established while former city centers become secondary neighborhoods.
 These moments of urban reorganization present natural opportunities for water utilities to lay new connections and redesign substantial portions of the distribution system.

 Municipalities have many attributes that influence the other modules of the system.
 The full list can be seen in tbl.
 1, while the actual values for these variables can be inspected within the data files, which are mapped in Appendix A.